Kia Tasman: Overview

-The Tasman will be produced in South Korea, with Australia targeted to be one of the main markets for the vehicle.
-Kia claimed the Tasman will be "the most Australian vehicle" it has ever developed.
+The Tasman is produced in South Korea, with Australia targeted to be one of the main markets for the vehicle.
+Kia claimed the Tasman is "the most Australian vehicle" it has ever developed.
 Kia Australia claimed a major involvement in the development of the pickup truck, and targeted around 10 percent of pickup truck market share in the country once the Tasman went on sale.

-The Tasman will be built on an all-new platform, and slated to compete with the Ford Ranger, Isuzu D-Max, Mitsubishi Triton, Nissan Navara and Toyota Hilux, and will match their braked towing capacity of 3500 kg and a payload of around 1000 kg.
+The Tasman is built on an all-new platform, and slated to compete with the Ford Ranger, Isuzu D-Max, Mitsubishi Triton, Nissan Navara and Toyota Hilux, and matches their braked towing capacity of 3500 kg and a payload of around 1000 kg.

 The name 'Tasman' was confirmed in April 2024, before the first official appearance of the Tasman on 23 April 2024, when Kia Australia released images showing the vehicle wrapped in artistic camouflage sticker designed by local artist Richard Boyd-Dunlop.

 The Tasman, which required four years of development and more than 18,000 quality tests.
 Every Kia design studio worldwide contributed twenty initial Tasman design studies to the project.
 They were later reduced to three final full-size proposals shown to Kia regions and the winner was subsequently chosen.
-The Tasman has also been subjected to substantial clinics with potential buyers over the last 12 months.

 The Tasman is offered with four bed accessory configurations: Single Decker, Double Decker, Sports Bar and Ladder Rack.
 There are chassis cab and single cab models.

 The Tasman Weekender concept was unveiled on 8 April 2025.